cardano-foundation/CIPs/CIP-????/README.md

 ## Abstract

-The cardano wallets have the ability to sign arbitrary pieces of data as we can see in the [Message signing CIP-0008](../CIP-0008).
-All wallets implement the method ```api.signData(addr: Address, payload: Bytes): Promise<DataSignature>``` defined in [Cardano dApp-Wallet Web Bridge CIP-0030](../CIP-0030).

-An important use case for web3 sites is calling HTTP endpoints using authenticated requests signed by the private keys of the users' wallets.
-In this way, the servers can perform actions using onchain and offchain data.
+The proposed Cardano Improvement Proposal (CIP) outlines a conventional structure for data payloads that are signed by wallets, which can be used by decentralized application (dApp) servers to authenticate user requests.
+By leveraging the Cardano blockchain as an identity provider, dApp servers can securely and trustlessly verify user identities without relying on centralized servers or third-party services.
+This CIP aims to provide a standard approach for implementing wallet signature authentication in dApps, improving the security and reliability of user interactions with decentralized systems.

 ## Motivation

+The cardano wallets have the ability to sign arbitrary piece of data as we can see in the [Message signing CIP-0008](/CIP-0008/README.md).
+All wallets implement the method ```api.signData(addr: Address, payload: Bytes): Promise<DataSignature>``` defined in [Cardano dApp-Wallet Web Bridge CIP-0030](/CIP-0030/README.md).

 dApps generate arbritary payloads as byte arrays.
 These payloads are signed and included in the protected headers of the signatures.
 The wallets are responsible for showing the payload data to the user, who will proceed to sign or reject the payload.
 It's a common practice to encode a string or a JSON string but there isn't any standard for the way to construct and to show this data.